ppcl2025/google-ads-manager/docs/01_USER_GUIDE.md

 **Tips:**
 - Use "Load from Campaign" to analyze existing campaign keywords
 - Use "Generate Suggestions" to discover new keyword opportunities
-- Set location targeting for geo-specific search volume data
+- **Leave "Specify geographic targeting" unchecked when analyzing campaign keywords** - it will automatically use your campaign's geo-targeting for accurate search volume
+- Check "Specify geographic targeting" only if you want to research keywords for a different location than your campaign targets
+- Location format: Simple names work best (e.g., `Cleveland`, `Cleveland, Ohio`, `United States`)
 - Review competition levels before adding high-competition keywords
 - Focus on keywords with medium-high search volume (1K-10K/month) for best results

 **When to Use:**
-- Before launching a new campaign
+- Before launching a new campaign (use manual location entry)
-- When expanding existing campaigns
+- When expanding existing campaigns (auto-detects campaign geo-targeting)
 - To find new keyword opportunities
-- To assess competition levels
+- To assess competition levels in your target markets
 - To get bid estimates for new keywords
+- To research keywords for different locations than your campaign targets (check "Specify geographic targeting")

+**Geo-Targeting Behavior:**
+- **Unchecked + Campaign Selected:** Automatically uses campaign's geo-targeting (recommended for analyzing campaign keywords)
+- **Checked + Location Entered:** Overrides campaign settings, uses only the entered location
+- **Unchecked + No Campaign:** Uses national/global data

 ---